chriswernst/raspberryPi-setup-and-intro-to-cron/README.md

 **You'll also need to get:**
 - Power Supply (5V, >2A) Micro USB
 - 8GB or larger Micro SD
 - USB to Micro USB OTG adapter - *(I suggest the USB hub, below, instead of this)*
 - Micro USB Hub (Not all are compatible, one that is: https://www.amazon.com/LoveRPi-MicroUSB-Port-Raspberry-Zero/dp/B019BUA81U)
 - HDMI adapter
 - Wired/Wireless Keyboard & Mouse

-*(Note this method works with the Raspberry Pi 3B also)*

 Now you have your parts, we'll install Raspbian Jessie Linux OS onto the SD card.
 If your card came pre-installed with NOOBS, you may still want to do this as NOOBS updates are pushed regularly, and are critical to operation.

 You'll want to download NOOBS (not NOOBS lite) from: https://www.raspberrypi.org/downloads/noobs/